Working in OmniPlan: A Tutorial

 You can set OmniPlan to dynamically respond to updates in your project by automatically leveling resources every time you make a change.
 If you would prefer this, you can enable automatic leveling in the Project menu.

-With tasks set and resources assigned and leveled, the project is in its best possible state.
-One in which there are no unforeseen problems to bog down progress, and where optimistic estimations rule the day.
+With tasks set and resources assigned and leveled, the state the project is in now may be a glimpse at its fate in the best of all possible worlds — one where unforeseen hindrances don’t bog down progress, and where optimistic estimations rule the day.

-This is the world that is best captured by setting a baseline for the project.
-Baselines are used to to compare how the project is actually doing against initial expectations, so milestones and resource allocation can be adjusted accordingly.
+This is the world that is captured when we set a baseline for progress, a feature used to compare how the project is actually doing against initial expectations, so milestones and resource allocation can be adjusted accordingly.

 When you have a schedule set up and leveled properly, and the project is ready to begin, choose Project ▸ Set Baseline.
 This copies the schedule you created into a baseline schedule.
 The baseline schedules remain unchanged as you update the actual schedule; as the project goes on you can keep track of how closely it is following the original plans.